EliahKagan/VidDraw/README.md

 ### Video files are not always playable on all players.

-[As detailed above](#A-problem-with-H.264-in-VidDraw), when H.264 encoding is selected and x264vfw has not been configured to make every frame a key frame (which increases file size dramatically, albeit still less than the other encodings), VLC cannot play the file.
+[As detailed above](#A-problem-with-H.264-in-VidDraw), when H.264 encoding is selected and x264vfw has not been configured to make every frame a keyframe (which increases file size dramatically, albeit still less than the other encodings), VLC cannot play the file.
 This is even though VLC fully supports H.264 (and manages to play even most broken H.264 files).
 It may be a problem